-If your trip to El Ejido is all sorted out but your travel itinerary is a bit on the empty side, we can give you a few hints and tips.There’s nothing quite like discovering new things, and you can do that at Karting Copo.
-Auditorium Theater is another interesting pit stop.
+If your trip to El Ejido is all sorted out but your itinerary is looking a bit empty, we can give you a few hints and tips.Karting Copo is one sight that lures plenty of travelers like yourself.
+If you have some space on that travel schedule, consider squeezing in Auditorium Theater too.

 Playa Levante Almerimar (4 miles away).